Leaky Gut Syndrome: 8 Symptoms You Shouldn't Ignore

 5. Skin problems

-When intestinal bacteria is affected by leaky gut syndrome, it is common for there to also be skin problems.
+When leaky gut syndrome affects intestinal bacteria, it’s common for there to also be skin problems.

 6. Anxiety and depression